Sugarscape (magazine)

-Sugar was a British magazine for teenage girls published by Hachette Filipacchi.
+Sugarscape (sometimes referred to SugarScape or Sugar) was a British magazine for teenage girls published by Hachette Filipacchi.
 Its content focused on boys, fashion, celebrities, real-life stories about teenagers and other similar matters.
 The editor, when it closed in 2011, was Annabel Brog.
 The brand lived on until 2016 through the website sugarscape.com.
 Aimed at females 16–24, it was edited by Kate Lucey.

 Content

 Sugar dealt with the concerns of teenage girls.
 The magazine featured an advice column that answers questions sent in by readers, typically dealing with relationships, body image and health issues.

 Sugar ran a nationwide model competition every year, giving one lucky teen the opportunity to win a modelling contract.

 On the cover of the main magazine was a female celebrity.
 Also with the magazine came a free LAD mag, which contained posters and gossip about boys.

 In 2007, Sugar established a website, "Sugarscape", which contained celebrity gossip and exclusive competitions and was seen as a brand extension to the magazine.